Table of Contents

-Why is it called Red herring fallacy?
+Why is it called the Red herring fallacy?

 There is a history behind it.
 This term was used by an English polemicist named William Cobbett in 1807.
 He went on a hunt one day.
 He had dogs for hunting the foxes while training his dogs.
 Then he put some red herring fish to distract the dogs.
 The result was that the dogs got distracted by the red herring fish and didn’t find the fox.
-At that time, a red herring fish was used to divert the hounds not to chase the foxes.
+At that time, a red herring fish was used to divert the hounds not to chasing the foxes.
 That’s why this fallacy is named after that fish.

 Red herring fallacy in literature:

 This is something that is frequently done in a literary sense when the writer demands to divert the devotion of the reader away from the matter.
 It can be used as a way for the listener and the reader to draw a false conclusion from the delivering information.
 In literature red herring fallacy can be used by the author in mystery novels to divert the attention of the reader, so the reader remains curious till the very end.
-One of the essential uses of red herring fallacy in literature is to lead the reader to believe that a particular character is a suspect of a crime.
+One of the essential uses of the red herring fallacy in literature is to lead the reader to believe that a particular character is a suspect in a crime.

 Functions of Red herring fallacy:

 It is mostly used in literature by mystery novel authors.
-They create suspense by using the this fallacy.
+They create suspense by using this fallacy.
 This trick is used to confuse the reader, and mostly, the reader starts judging any character as the culprit, but at the end of the story, the most innocent one is usually the criminal.